wikipedia2vec/wikipedia2vec/README.rst

 The main benefits of using Wikipedia2Vec instead of conventional word embedding tools (e.g., Word2Vec, GloVe) are the following:

-- Wikipedia2Vec places words and Wikipedia entities into a same vector space, which enables you to easily capture the semantics in a text using words and entities in it, which can be beneficial for various natural language processing tasks.
+- Wikipedia2Vec places words and Wikipedia entities into a same vector space.
+It enables you to easily model the semantics in a text using words and entities in it, which is beneficial for various natural language processing tasks (e.g., text classification, entity linking, and question answering).

-- Conventional word embedding methods learn embeddings based only on contextual words of each word in a corpora.
-Wikipedia2Vec uses information obtained from entities' link structure in Wikipedia.
-It is beneficial for improving the quality of embeddings of words and entities.
+- Conventional word embedding models learn embeddings based only on contextual words of each word in a corpora.
+Wikipedia2Vec uses rich structured information obtained from entities' link structure in Wikipedia.

 The embeddings are learned efficiently from a Wikipedia dump.
 The code is implemented in Python and optimized using Cython, multiprocessing, and BLAS.